JoshLocke/FS-Laws/FOIA.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;(ii) Information where its secrecy is required for an active examination or assessment process;

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;(iii) information which would bring undue personal harm or embarassment to a specific individual, unrelated to the execution of official duties;

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;(iv) Information which if released would defeat a legitimate protocol designed to ensure security or safety or prevent misconduct or crime.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;(iii) Information which if released would defeat a legitimate protocol designed to ensure security or safety or prevent misconduct or crime.

 <br/>